 How is Social Security financed?

 The payroll tax rates are set by law, and for OASI and DI, apply to earnings up to a certain amount.
-This amount, called the earnings base, rises as average wages increase.
+This amount, called the contribution and benefit base, or taxable maximum, rises as average wages increase.